Adenylyl-sulfate kinase

-Thus, the two substrates of this enzyme are ATP and adenylyl sulfate, whereas its two products are ADP and 3'-phosphoadenylyl sulfate.
+The enzyme characterised from liver converts the adenosine monophosphate derivative, 5'-adenylyl sulfate, to 3'-phosphoadenosine-5'-phosphosulfate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+The enzyme is also found in human brain.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:adenylyl-sulfate 3'-phosphotransferase.
 Other names in common use include adenylylsulfate kinase (phosphorylating), 5'-phosphoadenosine sulfate kinase, adenosine 5'-phosphosulfate kinase, adenosine phosphosulfate kinase, adenosine phosphosulfokinase, adenosine-5'-phosphosulfate-3'-phosphokinase, and APS kinase.
-This enzyme participates in 3 metabolic pathways: purine metabolism, selenoamino acid metabolism, and sulfur metabolism.
+It participates in 3 metabolic pathways: purine metabolism, selenoamino acid metabolism, and sulfur metabolism.

 This enzyme contains an ATP binding P-loop motif.